-The PSUP covers only the Executive Board and Senior Vice Presidents.
+The PSUP covers the Executive Board, Senior Vice Presidents and selected Vice Presidents and Assistant Vice Presidents.
 A Restricted Stock Unit Plan (RSUP) applies to all other participants.

-(\) Nestlé S.A.'s Articles of Association can be found on page 55 and on www.nestle.com/investors/corporate-governance/articles
+^() Nestlé S.A.'s Articles of Association can be found on page 57 and at www.nestle.com/investors/corporate-governance/articles

-The following charts show the different potential levels of achievement for each of the three measures for the 2021 PSUP grant.
+The following charts show the different potential levels of achievement for each of the three measures for the 2022 PSUP grant.